acgtwentyone/easy-breadcrumbs-repo/README.md

-# react-native-easy-breadcrumbs
+# React Native Breadcrumbs

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/acgtwentyone/easy-breadcrumbs-repo#readme)

-Android / ios package to create customizable breadcrumbs to use in react native projects
+Android / ios package to create customizable breadcrumbs to use in react native projects.

-No need to re-invent the wheel.
-Its already been done.
-Just use it and take advantage of open source projects.
+Breadcrumbs made easy.
 Usefull for exemple, let's say we are using this library to create a breadcrumbs to navigate between folders

 ## Table of Contents